aka411/WebGLEngine/README.md

 # WebGL2 3D Game Engine built from scratch
-This is a custom 3D game engine that i having been writing in pure JavaScript using WebGL2 API without using any libraries.
+This is a custom 3D game engine that i having been writing in pure JavaScript without using any libraries.It uses WebGL2 as the rendering API.

 Entity–component–system (ECS) architectural design pattern is used in designing the game engine.
 It also features a custom written physics engine for handling object collision and response.Below you can see a demo scene from the engine.The camera rotation is done using quaternions.